graim/GraimLabWebsite/index.md

 # Highlights

 {% capture text %}
-A deeper understanding of the biology underlying cancer development and progression is key to achieving effective cancer cures.
-Our comparative oncology approach provides a unique opportunity to harness major advances in the rapidly developing fields of machine learning and genomics for human cancer research by identifying patterns in large-scale genomic data to learn the biological mechanisms driving cancer.
+Our comparative oncology approach provides a unique opportunity to learn the biological mechanisms driving cancer and other human diseases.

 [See what we've published &nbsp;→](research) {:.center}